sharma-vidhi/StarbucksApp-DesignPatterns/README.md

 ### Login Function and Set Pin Function (Yinghua Qin)

 What I have done this week
-- I found a way to add function to the existing starbuck project and integrate wih the starbuck jar
 - Implemented a "Set Pin" with Observer design pattern
-- copy the starbucksYH.jar to the processing folder: processing\modes\java\libraries\starbucksYH\library\starbucksYH.jar
+- Compile and build the starbucksYH.jar
-- copy the starbucks.jar to processing app folder: processing\modes\java\libraries\starbucks\library\starbucks.jar
-  -- import it into the processing app
+- Updated the development environment setup instruction

 ![](./README.assets/1543289479053.png)

-What will I do do next week?
+What will I do next week?

+- As this is the final sprint so there is no next week.
+- There must be some feedback from the review and we might enhance it based on the feedback.